mrbrianevans/ch-guide/docs/bulk-data/officers/index.md

 They will send you a data specification and a link to download the files from a cloud storage bucket.

 The data is split into multiple files of ~ 800MB to 1GB.
-Each file has the `.dat` file extension and is a mixture of fixed width fields and `<` deliminated values.
+Each file has the `.dat` file extension and is a mixture of fixed width fields and variable width `<` deliminated values.

-The official product code for the officer appointments data snapshot is Product 195, and the corresponding update files are Product 198.
+The official product code for the active officer appointments data snapshot is Product 195, and the corresponding update files are Product 198.
+Product 216 contains all officer appointments, including resigned officers.

 ## Data format